KritiShrestha/social-network/README.md

 Express, Node.js, Insomnia, No SQL,

 ## Installation
-Clone this repository https://github.com/KritiShrestha/socialnetwork to your local machine.
+Clone this repository https://github.com/KritiShrestha/social-network to your local machine.
 Open the project in your VS code.
-Then run the following commands: npm i npm run seed npm start
+Then run the following commands:
+- npm i
+- npm run seed
+- npm start

 ## Usage
-Clone this repository on command line.
-Install dependencies using npm install
-Start the server using the command npm start.
-Use an API testing tool like Insomnia  interact with the backend API.
+The application provides API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+It uses Express.js for routing, a MongoDB database, and the Mongoose ODM

 ## Contribution
 Kriti Shrestha